h596175/Budget-Savings/README.md

 - Frontend: Create a functioning frontend to compelete the project
 - Support for different currencies: EUR, USD etc.
 - Better reward system: Split the "road" to the goal into to multiple milestones.
 So instead of having 1 milestone set by the user you could instead make one at 150%, 200%, 250% of the savings account current balance.
 I would also change the flat +100 NOK gain when a milestone is reached into a point system instead.
 Where the owner of the account would gain different benefits depending on what sum of points they have.
-- Changing the database: Make use Microsoft Azure to host a database instead of letting it run locally.
+- Changing the database: Make use of Microsoft Azure to host a database instead of letting it run locally.
+- Secureity: For example, add disarming techniques to avoid the user putting in harmful inputs in their request to avoid injection attacks.